majharul-islam181/FirebaseMasterFlutter/README.md

 5️⃣ Then
 ```
+flutterfire configure
+```
+then it will show like:
+*`?
+Which platforms would you like to configure?
+(Use arrow keys) [ ] Android
+  [ ] iOS
+`*

 Select the platfrom and if they want package name: com.example.firebase_master_flutter
-```

 *After that fireabse will successfully added with your project*